Universal Analytics Streaming

-- Click Save and follow the further instructions to integrate code.
+- Click Save and follow the further instructions to integrate the code.

 Integrating using Google Tag Manager (GTM)

 Choose this method if your Google Analytics integrated with Google Tag Manager.

 In the Variables section click New to create a customTask variable.